Aliases: OATP, OATP-A, SLC21A3

 High expression of OATP1A2 in the BBB, kidney, and liver, and its affinity for T3 and T4, indicate a potentially important role in the delivery of thyroid hormones to the kidney and across the BBB, as well as elimination by the liver .
 OATP1A2 is essential to all-trans-retinol uptake by retinal pigment epithelial cells, which is part of the canonical visual cycle .

-Expression of OATPs is largely controlled by transcriptional regulation.
+The expression of OATPs is largely controlled by transcriptional regulation, and OATP1A2 is no exception.
 In breast carcinoma tissues and cell lines, OATP1A2 expression is significantly associated with the expression of the steroid and xenobiotic receptor (SXR) .
 Regulation of OATPs can also occur at the protein level.
 As most OATPs contain a PDZ consensus sequence , and the carboxyl terminus of OATP1A2 has been shown to interact with PDZ proteins, membrane localization of OATPs may be due to interactions with PDZ proteins .
 Protein kinase C (PKC) regulates the transport function of OATP1A2 by modulating protein internalization; this effect of PKC is mediated in part by clathrin-dependent pathways in an in vitro cell model .
 Targeting, internalization, and recycling of OATP1A2 is also dependent on casein kinase 2 .

 The majority of drug interactions on OATP1A2 are ascribed to inhibition of transport in the GIT.
 Although many OATP-mediated DDIs have been reported and , these are primarily associated with the basolaterally expressed hepatic transporters OATP1B1 and 1B3, whereas OATP1A2 (and OATP2B1) are expressed at the luminal membrane of enterocytes.